 Subject to adjustment for certain changes in our capitalization, the aggregate number of shares of our common stock that may be issued under the 2019 Plan, or the Share Reserve, will not exceed the sum of (i) 2,500,000 new shares and (ii) the Prior Plans' Returning Shares (as defined below) in an amount not to exceed 6,005,401 shares, as such shares become available from time to time.
-The term "Prior Plans' Returning Shares" refers to the following shares of our common stock subject to any stock award granted under the Prior Plans that were outstanding as of the date the 2019 Plan is approved by our stockholders: (i) any shares subject to such stock award that are not issued because such stock award expires or otherwise terminates without all of the shares covered by such stock award having been issued; (ii) any shares subject to such stock award that are not issued pursuant to such stock award that are forfeited back to or repurchased by us because of a failure to vest.
+The term "Prior Plans' Returning Shares" refers to the following shares of our common stock subject to any stock award granted under the Prior Plans that were outstanding as of the date the 2019 Plan is approved by our stockholders: (i) any shares subject to such stock award that are not issued because such stock award expires or otherwise terminates without all of the shares covered by such stock award having been issued; (ii) any shares subject to such stock award that are not issued because such stock award is settled in cash; and (iii) any shares issued pursuant to such stock award that are forfeited back to or repurchased by us because of a failure to vest.